Brandt-moreThan4/Machine-Learning_old/STA-380-Part-2-Exercises_Combined.md

 ## Time Series

-A key component when traveling via flight surrounds *time delays*.
-In fact a standard rule of thumbs is to arrive at an airport approximately two hours prior to one’s flight departure.
-The two key figures part of our assignment analyze the time delays surrounding time of year and time of day for any given flight to/out of Austin-Bergstrom International Airport.
-These two figures are made to provide insight on minimizing delays when booking flights or on the day of flight.
+A key component when traveling via flight surrounds **time delays**.
+Our time series analysis is composed of annual, weekday and day of month analyses for flight time delays to/out of Austin-Bergstrom International Airport.
+The first plots are made to provide insight on minimizing delays when booking flights across a given point in time.
+The second figures are made to provide insight on minimizing time delays among the top four airline carriers.

 ### 1) When is the worst of time of the year for experiencing delays when flying to/out of Austin-Bergstrom International Airport?